apayne19/DoubleAuctionMarket/README.md

       * Website link: http://www.kevinmccabe.net/kevin/
    * Alexander Payne
       * Graduated from George Mason University with a BS in Economics
-      * Lead Python Developer at The Center for the Study of Neuroeconomics
+      * Currently a Data Science Analyst at Accenture
-      * Technical Analyst at Accenture starting April 2018
+      * Previous Lead Python Developer at The Center for the Study of Neuroeconomics
       * LinkedIn link: https://www.linkedin.com/in/alex-david-payne/

 ### Work Cited